-- Replacement of parts due to normal wear and tear - Routine maintenance parts and services, including but not limited to, maintenance requirements, oil and lubrication, replacement of fuses or bulbs, linkage adjustments, filters and spark plugs, tyres, and other consumable items - Damage caused by not following procedures and recommendations in the Sealegs Owner's Manual - Degradation of surface paint or coating from the effect of oxidation, dissimilar metals or as a result of damage from impact, abrasion or chemical spillage. - Operating the craft beyond the certified conditions as detailed in the Sealegs Owner's Manual.
+- Replacement of parts due to normal wear and tear - Routine maintenance parts and services, including but not limited to, maintenance requirements, oil and lubrication, replacement of fuses or bulbs, linkage adjustments, filters and spark plugs, tyres, and other consumable items - Damage caused by not following procedures and recommendations in the Sealegs Owner's Manual - Degradation of surface paint or coating from the effect of wear and tear, oxidation and degradation caused by salt water, fresh water, fuel, electrical currents and dissimilar metals, or as a result of damage from impact, abrasion or chemical spillage. - Operating the boat beyond the certified conditions as detailed in the Sealegs Owner's Manual.
 Sealegs boats are certified to operate Category B Offshore conditions, in winds up to force 8 (Beaufort scale) and the associated wave heights (significant wave heights up to and including 4m/12ft).
 Such conditions may be encountered in offshore voyages - Damage caused by improper or lack of maintenance, winterization or storage - Damage caused by abuse, impact, accident, misuse, abnormal use or strain, neglect, racing, improper operation or operation not in accordance with the recommended procedures described in the Sealegs Owner's Manual; - Damage or cosmetic changes due to exposure to the atmospheric or environmental conditions, including mould or marine organisms, or outside galvanic activity. - Damage resulting from tears, punctures, abrasions, abuse, external damage, accident, submersion, water ingestion or contamination, fire, theft, vandalism or any act of God;